stacksimplify/aws-fargate-ecs-masterclass/09-Microservices-AWS-AppMesh-and-X-Ray/README.md

-# Microservices deployment AWS AppMesh & leverage AWS X-Ray for Distributed Tracing
+# Microservices deployment with AWS AppMesh & leverage AWS X-Ray for Distributed Tracing

 ## Step-1: What are we going to learn?
 - We are going to deploy Microservices with AWS AppMesh